Universal Enveloping Algebras of Poisson Superalgebras: Background on Supermathematics

 \section{Background on Supermathematics}

-Throughout this paper, we work over a field $k$ of characteristic 0, except in Section 3 where we work over a commutative ring $S$ of characteristic 0.
-All (super)algebras, (super) tensor products, etc. are assumed to be taken over the base field (or ring) unless specified otherwise.
-We recall the needed basic definitions in supermathematics, referring the reader to \cite{Manin_Supermath} for further details.
+Throughout this paper we work over a field $\kk$ of characteristic 0, except in Section \ref{sec.LR_PBW} where we work over a commutative ring $S$ of characteristic 0.
+All (super)algebras, (super) tensor products, etc., are assumed to be taken over the base field (or ring) unless specified otherwise.
+We recall the basic concepts of supermathematics, referring the reader to \cite{Manin_Supermath} for further details.

 \begin{definition} A \emph{superring} is a $\ZZ_2$-graded ring $R=R_0\oplus R_1$ such that $R_iR_j\subseteq R_{i+j}$, where the indices are taken mod 2.
-Elements of $R_0$ are called even, elements of $R_1$ are called odd, and an element which is either even or odd is called homogeneous.
-We denote the parity of a homogeneous element $r$ by $|r|$.
+Elements of $R_0$ are called \emph{even}, elements of $R_1$ are called \emph{odd}, and an element which is either even or odd is called \emph{homogeneous}.
+We denote the \emph{parity} or \emph{degree} of a homogeneous element $r$ by $|r|$.

 A superring is \emph{supercommutative} if

 for all homogeneous $r,s\in R$. \end{definition}

 In the sequel, we implicitly assume indices are taken mod 2 in relations such as $R_iR_j\subseteq R_{i+j}$.
 Note that any ring $R$ can be made into a superring via the trivial grading $R=R\oplus 0$.